glynawe/Vanilla/vanilla.md

     StructureList      = "{" StructureItems ","... "}".
     StructureItems     = StructuredConstant ["for" Constant].

-A structure list can be assigned to a record or array variable.
-Each item from a structure list is assigned to an element of the record or array in order.
-For records that is that order used its definition.
+A structure list can be assigned to a structure or array variable.
+Each item from a structure list is assigned to an element of that variable in order.
+For structures that is that order used in their definitions.
 If those elements are records or arrays then this rule is applied recursively.

 A `for` clause indicates that an item should be repeated a number of times within its structure list.